vibbits/training-material/topics/git-introduction/tutorials/7_gitignore/tutorial.md

     ...
 ```

+Let's discuss how to ignore a specific file and how we can use symbols to generalize the ignoring behaviour.

 - **Ignore a file**:

 The easiest would be to define the file or the path to the file.
 E.g. the fastq file can be ignored by adding `data/R1.fastq` to the `.gitignore` file.

 Similar to a file, a folder can also be ignored.
-The folders data/, .ipynb_checkpoints and .Rhistory can be ignored by adding the following lines:
+The folders `data/` and `.ipynb_checkpoints/` can be ignored by adding the following lines:
 ```
 data/
-.ipynb_checkpoints
-.Rhistory
+.ipynb_checkpoints/
 ```

 - **`*`, `!` and `#`**:

 The asterisk is often used in `.gitignore` files and represents a wildcard.
-E.g. `*.csv` will ignore any csv file in your folder.
-The asterisk can precede a file format in which case it will ignore all the files with that format (csv, fastq, sam, bam, xlsx, pdf, etc.)
+E.g. `*.csv` will ignore any csv file in your folder and subfolders.
+The asterisk can precede a file format in which case it will ignore all the files with that format (e.g. ignore all csv, fastq, sam, bam, xlsx, pdf, etc. files).

 An exclamation mark is used for exceptions.
-The following lines of code will ignore all files in the data folder, except for the csv dataset:
+The following lines of code will ignore all files in the data folder, except for the `dataset.csv` file:
 ```
 data/
 !data/dataset.csv